Field Guide to the R Mixed Model Wilderness

 We can further customize the contrasts by excluding specific treatment groups from the comparison.

-we can demonstrate this by running m2 object first.
+we can demonstrate this by printing the m2 object first to check the treatment order:

 m2